mrkan/techLeadDiary/Intro.md

 ### Novelty of the concept

 I would like to quote one of my favorite modern-day Gurus on personal management
->*"An empowered organization is one in which individuals have the knowledge, skill, desire, and opportunity to personally succeed in a way that leads to collective organizational success - Stephen Covey*
+>*"An empowered organization is one in which individuals have the knowledge, skill, desire, and opportunity to personally succeed in a way that leads to collective organizational success" - Stephen Covey*

 and with that establish, about the rest of the primer, that there is *nothing* novel that's being stated.